In this episode of Whiteboard Wednesday, we’re showing you how to do a butterfly or breaststroke open turn.

 It’s ideal to reduce the time spent with zero velocity so you can get your feet into position on the wall to push off as quickly as possible.
 In swimming, the fastest body position is streamline off the wall or dive.
 Focus on maximizing time off the wall and maintaining this speed after the push.

 It’s easy to overcomplicate the mechanics of any kind of competitive swimming turn.
 We recommend to keep it simple: Start with a two hand touch, then elbow your brother, then call your mother.
 It’s that easy, just three core steps:

 - Two Hand Touch

 Additionally, it’s important to stay low in the water and away from wall.
 Avoid grabbing and pulling yourself up to the wall.
 In elite international competitions and many pools around the world, there is no gutter or wall to grab.
 The wall or touchpad extends above the water so you have to be used to touching the wall under the surface of the water and use it as a pivot point rather than something to grab onto.

 Use your speed heading into the wall.
 The faster you approach the wall, the faster you’ll be able to carry momentum and speed off the wall.
 The fastest point of any swimming race is the start and push off the wall in streamline.
 The rest of your time is spent slowing down, so it’s critical to approach the wall with as much speed as possible to carry it off the wall in streamline!

-- Turn on Non-Dominant Side – everyone has a preference to which side they turn to.
-If you normally breath to your right, then breath to your left.
-Same for the other side.
+- Turn on Non-Dominant Side: Everyone has a preference for which side they turn to.
+If you normally turn to your right, practice turning to your left.
 This will teach you to really think about the mechanics of the turn and reinforce best practices.

-If you’re looking for a training plan to get to the next level with structured workouts.
-Check out the MySwimPro app!
+If you’re ready to take your swimming to the next level, check out the MySwimPro app!
 Get a personalized Training Plan tailored to your speed and schedule.